chemistorge/tbl-ftag/README.md

 ## Future Work

+* A lot of work is currently going on with optimisation.
+You can read our ongoing story about that [here](performance.md)

 * We might move over to uasyncio, once the comparative performance between the tasking.py cooperative scheduling and uascync has been characterised.